-As you start to gain more advanced customers you’ll quickly discover that each one tends to manage their organizational scopes differently, based on varying segregation methods.
+As you start to gain more advanced customers (with complex requirements), you’ll quickly discover that each one tends to manage their organizational scopes differently, based on varying segregation methods.
 Enterprise-scale operations can go in many different directions on many levels.
 For example, here are some variations in user management in SaaS applications.

 Structure-based segregation — These organizations will operate their roles in your SaaS application according to their organizational structure.
-Let’s imagine an organization with the following structure:
+Let’s imagine an organization with the structure shown in the diagram below:

-This company would want to provide each Product sub-organization with scopes of accessing different entities within their SaaS account, and even perform different sets of actions on these entities.
+This specific company would want to provide each Product sub-organization with scopes of accessing different entities within their SaaS account, while even performing different sets of actions on these entities.
 For example, the Reporting feature may not be relevant to Product 1 sub-organization members, while the Editor feature may not be relevant to Product 3.

-Function-based segregation — These organizations will manage scopes based on the specific roles within the organization.
+Function-based segregation — These types of organizations will typically be managing scopes based on the specific roles that have been defined within the organization.
 For example, looking at the previous organization chart, all Engineers will get a certain role and all Designers will get a different role: their permissions will be based on these predefined scopes.

-Geography-based segregation — In this case the permissions and mostly visibility scopes will be managed according to the geography of the users within the organizations.
+Geography-based segregation — In this case the permissions and mostly visibility scopes will be managed according to the geo-location of the users within the organization/s.
 The European department will get a certain set of permissions and the US department will get a different set of permissions.
 This is common where extra focus needs to be placed on compliance and data privacy (GDPR, CCPA, etc.).

 Providing a user with too many permissions for your app may sound like something that is just unnecessary.
-But from a security aspect it’s just flat wrong, as it increases the attack surface in an event of an account compromise, putting company and user data at risk.
+But from a security and compliance aspect it’s just flat wrong, as it increases the attack surface in the event of an account compromise, putting company and user data at risk.
 Also, it may open an opportunity to perform unnecessary actions by mistake, just because they are allowed by the system.

 Solution: Provide Roles and Permission granularity with an advanced feature for Permission and access requests.
 As an example, think of the “Grant Access” request on a Google Drive document — If Google can do it, so can you!

 A private case of Over-Permission would be keeping users in the system while they are not actually using it (an user who is not working in the organization or has long completed his work as a freelancer).
 This could increase the attack surface on the specific account and confuse other users into thinking that a certain user is active and can perform tasks on the account.